osmandapp/web/main/docs/user/navigation/guidance/voice-navigation.md

 ## Overview

-Voice prompts and text notifications are features helping to follow a [calculated route](../setup/route-navigation.md).
-With their help, you can see where you are and where to go next.
-These features are meant to comfortably, and most importantly safely, facilitate following the route.
+Voice prompt and text notification features help follow a [calculated route](../setup/route-navigation.md) comfortably and, most importantly, safely.

 Voice  prompts also work while your device screen is turned off, i.e. you can use them to [reduce battery consumption](#screen-control).
 Similarly, while following an OsmAnd navigation, you can use other apps on your device.